It’s back to a musical future for St Michael’s

 Back to a Musical Future is a rather apt title for the award-winning St Michael’s Amateurs who return to the stage after an enforced break due to the 2015 Boxing day floods.

-St Michael’s Amateurs Dramatic and Operatic Society performs in St Michael’s parish hall in Mytholmroyd.
+St Michael’s Amateur Dramatic and Operatic Society performs in St Michael’s parish hall in Mytholmroyd.

 Eighteen months ago the parish hall was under five feet of flood water and restoration work took most of 2016 which meant that the Amateurs could not rehearse or produce any shows.